Making It (March -April 2018)

-In this exhibition a number of artists will explore the image of the house through their own medium: Fran Brosnan, Rowena Brown, Cathy Burke and Maria Connolly in clay, Stephen Yusko in metal and Mary Ruth Walsh in print and drawing.
-This exhibition will run from Saturday 17th June to Saturday 15th July.
+In this exhibition a number of artists explored the image of the house through their own medium: Fran Brosnan, Rowena Brown, Cathy Burke and Maria Connolly in clay, Stephen Yusko in metal and Mary Ruth Walsh in print and drawing.
+This exhibition ran from Saturday 17th June to Saturday 15th July.

 Photos show work by Maria Connelly and Rowena Brown.

 JUGS (May-June 2017)

 This exhibition featured a feast of jugs in clay and glass by about 30 makers from Ireland.
 It was curated by Hilary Morley and Mary Gallagher.
 The exhibition opened on Saturday 13th May and ran until Saturday 10th June.
 It then moved to Cambridge’s in Galway city for the annual arts festival (17th – 30th July).

 Photos show work by Etain Hickey and Jerpoint Glass.

 Verve captured perfectly the zest, intensity and sparkle of this exhibition.
 It featured the work of four artists, all of whom are interested in exploring colour, pattern and texture in their work.
 The textile artist Angela Forte made a series of hand-woven tapestries especially for this exhibition which sang of her joy in colour and pattern.
 Circles, roads and stars are fixed in the weave and spoke vividly of a lifetime of journeys and contemplation.